My Cart Close

 An ancient Ayurvedic practice, oil pulling is basically a prolonged swishing of oil in the mouth, followed by spitting it in the toilet afterwards.
 So far, very romantic.
 But, when you read up on it, you start to think “Oh, it does all that for you?
 I think I should try it!”
 There are a lot of claims made by folks on the interwebs about oil pulling, from improving oral health to “detoxifying the body” to clearing allergies and sinusitis to curing diabetes and asthma.

-So, you take a spoonful of the oil and perform an awkward chewing-something-that-doesn’t-really-need-chewing motion to liquify it, and then start swishing.
+If you're using virgin coconut oil, you take a spoonful of the oil and perform an awkward chewing-something-that-doesn’t-really-need-chewing motion to liquify it, and then start swishing.
 I floss my teeth first, because I think it makes sense to clear the swishing pathways as much as possible beforehand.
-When I first started, I was an aggro-swisher.
-I was out of the gates full speed ahead.
-But my cheeks cramped and fatigued and I learned my lesson: slow and steady swishing.
+When I first started, I was an aggro-swisher and my cheeks cramped and fatigued until I learned my lesson: slow and steady swishing is the way.
 It’s not unpleasant at all, honestly.
-I use the time to do my little dry brushing routine, wash my face or have a shower, tweet, or cut up goodies for my green smoothie later.
-Sources say to keep the oil in for 20 minutes.
-This is just too long for me.
-I stick with 10-15 minutes, and then spit.
+I use the time to do my little dry brushing routine, wash my face or have a shower, tweet, or do some gentle stretching.
+Some say to oil pull for 20 minutes, but I stick with 5-10 minutes, and then spit.
 It’s best to spit in the toilet, as oil in smaller sink drains could cause clogs down the line.
 After spitting, I rinse with warm water several times, and then brush gently with my usual, fluoride-free, SLS-free toothpaste.

 1) Floss your teeth (don't brush them first).

-3) Swish slowly around your mouth for 10-15 minutes, or as long as you can stand it.
+3) Swish slowly around your mouth for 5-10 minutes, or as long as you have.

-4) Spit into the toilet, and brush as usual.
+4) Spit into the toilet, rinse with warm water, and brush as usual.

-Now, in the oil pulling "literature" (this term is to be taken with a drop of oil – I’m not referring to the New England Journal of Medicine here), you will be warned about the oil you spit.
-That it is LOADED with toxins and bacteria, and is just this side of needing a HAZMAT container.
-But let’s think about this.
-I put coconut oil in my mouth and swished it around and now I want to spit it out.
-It is germy to be sure, but so is, um, SPIT.
+In the oil pulling "literature" (this term is used loosely, as we're not talking about the New England Journal of Medicine here), you will be warned that the oil you spit out is LOADED with toxins and bacteria, and is just this side of needing a HAZMAT container.
+But let’s think about this critically: I put some coconut oil in my mouth and swished it around and now I want to spit it out.
+It is germy to be sure, but so is, um, spit.
 As for all those toxins, if they are in there, they just came from ME.
-So I’m not going to don goggles and gloves to deal with the stuff.
-(Then again, I’ve seen some seriously gross things, so maybe my standards aren’t the national average.)
+So I’m not going to wear goggles and gloves to deal with the stuff.

-In terms of results, I think the most realistic claims to be made about oil pulling are better oral health and slightly whiter teeth.
-And here are the reasons I think it works.:
+In terms of real benefits, I think the most realistic claims to be made about oil pulling are better oral health and slightly whiter teeth.
+Here are the reasons I think it works.:

-• You put oil in your mouth (fat), and swish it with your saliva (water and enzymes), and make a temporary emulsion, which has the inherent capability of binding oil and water soluble molecules, sweeping them both into the current.
+• You put oil in your mouth (fat), and swish it with your saliva (water and enzymes), and make a temporary emulsion, which has the inherent capability of binding oil and water soluble molecules, sweeping them both into the mixture being swished.

-• The mixture is thicker (higher viscosity) than water or mouthwash, and has more mass as it moves through the spaces in your teeth.
-It just elbows its way into the nooks and crannies with more gusto.
+• The mixture is thicker (higher viscosity) than water or mouthwash, and has more mass as it moves through the spaces in your teeth, and it elbows its way into the nooks and crannies of your mouth with more gusto.

 • The oil and enzymes work together to break down, bind, and lift some of the stains from teeth.
-I definitely noticed a whitening effect, but only to a certain point.
-I think I have reached maximum oil pulling whiteness (after about 2 months of doing it 4-5 times a week).
+I definitely noticed a whitening effect when I started, but only to a certain point.
+I think I reached maximum oil pulling whiteness after about 2 months of doing it 4-5 times a week.

-• The swishing action stimulates circulation in the gums, and the prolonged time allows more microbes, particles, and plaque to be incorporated into the liquid, which is then ejected.
-(In this sense, you might get some of the benefits of oil pulling by mouthwash or water pulling for 15 minutes a day.)
+• The swishing action stimulates circulation in the gums, and the prolonged swishing time allows more bacteria, particles, and plaque to be pulled into the liquid, which is then ejected.
+(You might get some of the benefits of oil pulling by using a non-toxic mouthwash or even "water pulling" for 15 minutes a day.)

-• Now, if I wanted to get a little grandiose myself, I would consider the fact that periodontal disease is linked to cardiovascular disease.
+• Lastly, and perhaps most importantly, periodontal disease is linked to cardiovascular disease.
 It is not proven that the link is causative, but there are theories that inflammatory pathways triggered by periodontal disease may lead to endovascular (inside blood vessels) inflammation, which is absolutely linked with cardiovascular diseases like atherosclerosis, strokes, and heart attacks.
 So, having excellent gum health may be a wise choice for more reasons than you think.

 Overall, I think oil pulling is a great habit to incorporate into your daily health routine.
 I decided, after my last dental cleaning, to go six months oil pulling 5 days a week (minus a few vacation days) and see if my dental hygienist noticed a difference.
 At the appointment, and she said: "Your teeth look Excellent.
 I rarely use the E word.
 But today, you get an Excellent."
 Guess I'll keep the oil pulling in the morning routine!
-If you only get to it most days, no big deal – the benefits remain.
+If you only get to it a few days a week, no big deal—the benefits remain.

 With love and a shiny grin from us to you,